DrGurka/PP_OS/PP_OS/Games/README.txt

 Just create a new folder here with any name and then place your games inside that folder.

-Games folders here will NOT be read into the application and you are therefor not adviced to do that!
+Gamefolders here will NOT be read into the application and you are therefor not adviced to do that!